genevate/style_guides/design/basic.md

     * Use '>' to indicate hierarchy (better than ':', '|', '/' because it better visuallizes depth).
     * Use a small font.
 It shouldn't take up a lot of space.
     * The last item in the breadcrumbs should be identical to the page label.

+# Home Page

+* Must clearly answer the following:
+    * Why does this site exist?
+    * What is the site for and what can be found on this site?
+    * Where does one get started?
+* Must accomplish the following:
+    * Establish trust and credibility - First impressions are everything.
+    * Provide registration (if necessary).
+    * Provide teasers so that other areas of the site may be explored.
+    * Provide timely content/updates.
+    * Provide shortcuts to the most frequent content.
+    * Should remain focused and uncluttered (especially over time and repeated use).
+- Must contain the following:
+    * A welcome blurb - A brief description of the why and what of the site.
+    * Efficient use of space - don’t overfill with explanation text.

 # Text